- Arbovirus Surveillance

 - Tattoo Establishment License and Tattoo Artist License Requirements

 Body piercing is an invasive procedure that presents the potential for infection and can transmit blood borne pathogens, such as Hepatitis B, if minimum sanitary and safety standards are not met.
 Operators and piercers must be trained in infection-control procedures prior to licensure of a body-piercing salon.
-Training courses are reviewed and accepted by the Department of Health, Bureau of Facility Programs.
+Training courses are reviewed and accepted by the Department of Health, Tallahassee Bureau of Facility Programs.